Start main page content

 Our History

-In 2011, the Centre moved over to the Wits Faculty of Humanities, so as to take advantage of that Faculty's research-rich environment, joining the School of Literature, Language and Media (SLLM)
+In 2011, the Centre moved over to the Wits Faculty of Humanities, so as to take advantage of that Faculty's research-rich environment, joining the School of Literature, Language and Media (SLLM).
+The LINK Centre is a also a founding member of, and based at, the Wits Tshimologong Digital Innovation Precinct.
+The Tshimologong Precinct is the brainchild of the late Prof Barry Dwolatzky, who also founded the Joburg Centre for Software Engineering (JCSE).

 Share